Configure AWS Route53 Health Checks

 What types of health checks can I create?

-Route 53 supports eight health check types: HTTP, HTTPS, HTTP_STR_MATCH, HTTPS_STR_MATCH, TCP, CALCULATED, CLOUDWATCH_METRIC, and RECOVERY_CONTROL.
-The type property is immutable after creation.
+Route 53 supports eight health check types: HTTP, HTTPS, HTTP_STR_MATCH, HTTPS_STR_MATCH, TCP, CALCULATED (aggregate), CLOUDWATCH_METRIC, and RECOVERY_CONTROL.

-How do I check for specific text in the HTTP response?
+How do I check for specific content in HTTP responses?

-Use HTTP_STR_MATCH or HTTPS_STR_MATCH as the health check type and set searchString to the text you want to find.
-Route 53 searches the first 5120 bytes of the response body.
+Use type HTTP_STR_MATCH or HTTPS_STR_MATCH with the searchString property, which searches the first 5120 bytes of the response body.

-How do I monitor a CloudWatch alarm with a health check?
+How do I monitor multiple health checks together?

 CloudWatch Integration

-How do I keep my health check synchronized when a CloudWatch alarm changes?
+How do I sync my health check when a CloudWatch alarm changes?

 Using a different cloud?